 Choosing a theme can be a rabbit hole.
 I settled on Blowfish because it hits the sweet spot between a minimalist aesthetic and high-end technical features.

-- Tailwind CSS Power: It’s built on Tailwind, making it incredibly lightweight and easy to customise without bloating the code.
+- Tailwind CSS: It’s built on Tailwind, making it incredibly lightweight and easy to customise without bloating the code.

 - Built-in Systems: It includes native support for things I actually use, such as Series for my long-distance cycling logs and Mermaid diagrams for system architectures.